SAP-samples/abap-cheat-sheets/27_Exceptions.md

 ### Components of Exception Classes

-- The following list covers a selection of exception class attributes relevant, for example, to evaluate exceptions raised using exception objects.
+- The following list covers a selection of exception class components relevant, for example, to evaluate exceptions raised using exception objects.
 - Exception classes include instance methods because of inheriting from the root class `CX_ROOT`:
   - `get_text`: Returns the exception text
   - `get_source_position`: Returns the program name, the name of a possible [include program](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninclude_program_glosry.htm), and the line number of the statement that raised the exception.